Books Without Panels: The Dresden Files

 Hello, everybody, and welcome to Outright Geekery.
 This is Taylor, here today to bring you something new.
 As regular visitors know by now, we here at OG love all things comic book related, but every now and then, I come across comic books without panels, word balloons, or indeed any kind of artwork at all: just text.
 “Books,” I think they call them.
 Turns out, though, that there’s a number of these “books” which just so happen to be right at home here on our geeky site, appealing to our sensibilities even without radioactive spider bites or unbreakable magic lassos.
 Seems appropriate, then, for us to share these books with you!
 So that’s what we’re trying to do today: highlight outstanding book series out there that no self-respecting nerd should be without.

 As touched upon above, one of the greatest strengths of the Dresden Files is the way that it cleverly blends the world of the supernatural with gritty crime drama.
 In general, magic is a difficult element to use in literature, as you run the risk of derailing the story’s tension if you’re not careful in establishing what your characters can and cannot do.
-We have no such problems here, though, as Butcher does a brilliant job establishing the limits of of what magic can accomplish and pitting our hero against credible threats.
+How can we fear for our hero’s safety, for instance, if our hero can do whatever he wants with no defined rules?
+We have no such problems here, though, as Butcher does a brilliant job establishing the limits of what magic can accomplish in Dresden’s world and pitting our hero against credible threats.
 With these well-thought-out, consistent rules keeping things on the level, Butcher crafts delightful stories about wizards waging wars against vampires, fairies playing dire games with mortal lives, mob bosses employing the warriors of Valhalla, and everything in between.

 But while anyone can pick up these books and enjoy them, they are especially awesome for those of us on the nerdy side of the spectrum.
 Why?
 The references.
 Oh Hell’s Bells, the references.
 A minute ago, when I was talking about what a great character Harry is, one awesome thing about him that I failed to mention was that he is a colossal nerd.
 Consequently, the books are chock full of references to the Incredible Hulk, the X-Men, and especially Star Wars (one of Harry’s most prized possessions is his vintage original Star Wars poster).
 In his spare time, Harry likes to play DnD with a group of vigilante werewolves (Harry rolls a barbarian).
 Hell, there’s even a Xenomorph that puts in an appearance at one point.
 To any lifelong addict to all things pop culture, these books are a godsend, one that will make your inner geek positively giddy.